DenisaBM/QA-Kayak-final-project/README.md

 # QA-Kayak-Website-final-project
 - 👋 Hi, I’m @MarianaDenisaBaicu!
-- 👀 I’m interested in learning more about testing world and I’m looking to put all my knowledge and much more in a company that values the role of QA processes to deliver great products which customers enjoy using
+- 👀 I’m interested in learning more about testing and I’m looking to put all my knowledge and much more in a company that values the role of QA processes to deliver great products which customers enjoy using
-- 🌱 I’m currently learning Automation Testing
-- 💞️ I’m looking to work on Testing field
+- 💞️ I’m looking for work in the IT Testing industry
 - 📫 How to reach me denisa.baicu@gmail.com

 ## About the project
-I prepared a final project designed to evaluate the knowledge gained throughout multiple testing courses.
+This project is designed to evaluate my knowledge gained throughout multiple testing courses.
-This project analyzed one of the top-tier flight search engines by applying a manual testing approach in order to design and execute test cases, as well as bug reporting.
+In this regard, I have analyzed one of the top-tier flight search engines by applying a manual testing approach in order to design and execute test cases, as well as bug reporting.
-You will find all the necessary documents related to the testing phase such as:
-Test Strategy, Test Plan, Test Execution Results, and Sprint Reports.
+You will find all the necessary documents related to the testing phase such as: Test Strategy, Test Plan, Test Execution Results, and Sprint Reports.

 ## User Stories
-The project consists of 7 User Stories (US) available for the project, divided into two development sprints.
+The project consists of 7 User Stories (US), divided into two development sprints.

 - 📗 - [KYK-1](KayakWebsiteProject/KYK-1/user-story-KYK-1.pdf) - Homepage
 - 📗 - [KYK-2](KayakWebsiteProject/KYK-2/user-story-KYK-2.pdf) - Search Flights Widget